adamdmharvey/auth0-docs/articles/integrations/sharepoint.md

 # SharePoint 2010/2013 Integration

 Auth0 can help to radically simplify the authentication process for SharePoint.
-In this tutorial, you'll learn how to add <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> to Sharepoint using Auth0.
-Your users will be able to log in using any of our [Social Identity Providers](/identityproviders) (Facebook, Twitter, Github, and so on), [Enterprise Providers](/identityproviders) (LDAP, Active Directory, ADFS, and so on) or with a username and password.
+In this tutorial, you'll learn how to add <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> to SharePoint using Auth0.
+Your users will be able to log in using any of our [Social Identity Providers](/identityproviders) (Facebook, Twitter, GitHub, and so on), [Enterprise Providers](/identityproviders) (LDAP, Active Directory, ADFS, and so on) or with a username and password.

 ## Setup